PHP Spaceship Operator

 Last updated on

-• -1 if the left operand is less than the right operand,
+• The operator returns -1 if the left value is smaller.

 <?php